Phosphate-buffered saline: Preparation

 The pH of PBS is ~7.4.
 When making buffer solutions, it is good practice to always measure the pH directly using a pH meter.
 If necessary, pH can be adjusted using hydrochloric acid or sodium hydroxide.

 PBS can also be prepared by using commercially made PBS buffer tablets or pouches.

 If used in cell culturing, the solution can be dispensed into aliquots and sterilized by autoclaving or filtration.
 Sterilization may not be necessary depending on its use.
 PBS can be stored at room temperature or in the refrigerator.
 However, concentrated stock solutions may precipitate when cooled and should be kept at room temperature until precipitate has completely dissolved before use.

+Dependence of pH on ionic strength and temperature

+The Henderson–Hasselbalch equation gives the pH of a solution relative to the pKa of the acid–base pair.
+However the pKa is dependent on ionic strength and temperature, and as it shifts so will the pH of a solution based on that acid–base pair.
+Because the doubly charged [HPO4]2− is stabilized more by high ionic strength than is the singly-charged [H2PO4]−, their pKa is somewhat dependent on ionic strength.
+The often-cited pKa of ~7.2 is the value extrapolated to zero ionic strength, and is not applicable at physiological ionic strength.

+Phillips et al. measured the pKa at 10, 25, and 37 °C at various ionic strengths.
+For the latter two temperatures they report pKa in Debye-Hückel equations (plotted in the accompanying figure for μ up to 0.5 M):